jonathanlevy/waterfalls/README.md

 # waterfalls
-Interactive map of waterfalls around the world
+Interactive map of waterfalls around the world.
+A chance to use toggle layers and do some geolocation, and test nearest neighborhood functionality in CartoDB.
+Find the waterfalls near you!